ShreshthRajan/HomeSecure/README.md

 ### 3. SIFT for lower-level Feature Extraction

 SIFT extracts invariant features from the frames.
 This method captures descriptors about textures and patterns, regardless of scale and rotation.
 The goal of this layer is capture data not found in the CNN.
-The process includes:

 - **Key Point Detection:** Identifying distinctive locations within each frame.
 - **Descriptor Calculation:** Computing the local image gradients around each key point to generate a descriptor vector.